Make a Hands-On Contribution

 Benefits

 In addition to discovering and sharing plants and nature with others, guides receive free admission to Garden in the Woods.
 Guides enjoy opportunities to learn, grow as individuals, and connect with others who have compatible interests.
 If you lead eight or more tours a year, you may take free classes with Native Plant Trust, space permitting.
-Seasonal talks and walks are also offered as refreshers.Apply to Be a Garden Guide

 -

-Bloom Board • Read more
+Native Plant Highlights • Read more

 Description